-Louisa Jane Bryer, known by the family as “Cousin Louie” was my grandmother’s first cousin.
+Louisa Jane Bryer, known by the family as “Cousin Louie” was Edith Milligan’s first cousin.
 Her visits to the family farm in the late 1940s were always exciting.
 Although I was too young at the time to have any memories of her, the stories she told about her thirty years as an Anglican missionary in China became part of family folklore.
-My cousins remembered Louie shuffling her way to church every Sunday and were convinced that her feet had been bound in China.
-She told my oldest brother that learning Chinese was very difficult, and that she had to take her bath in public so that the village people would not think she was evil (this seems hard to believe in retrospect).
+The cousins remembered Louie shuffling her way to church every Sunday and were convinced that her feet had been bound in China.
+She said learning Chinese was very difficult and that she had to take her bath in public so that the village people would not think she was evil (this seems hard to believe in retrospect).
 The kids would try to get her to say something naughty in Chinese (for a missionary) and once in a while she would indulge them by saying, “Bring me a glass of water” in Chinese, and then change the tones to mean, “Bring me a dog’s head”.

 Click here for the full article.
 Louisa Jane Bryer March5_2017